 Students will study the history of oxygen therapy, the chemical and physical properties of medical gases; the uses, principles and equipment associated with oxygen, humidity, and aerosol therapy.
 Learning activities require students to utilize planned, systematic scientific observations, and analysis and to complete oral/written reports.

-RESP 100, which may be taken concurrently
+RESP 100, which must be taken concurrently

 RESP 102 - Respiratory Pharmacology, Modalities, and Airway Management